igorskh/pongsimulation/README.md

 # Pong game simulation #

-This simulation of Pong game basically created for laboratory project to connect raspberry PI and Atmel atmega8 microcontroller.
+This simulation of Pong game basically created for laboratory project to connect raspberry PI and Atmel atmega8 microcontroller with 10x12 LED panel.

 But also works well with a command line in Windows or Linux.